bitovi/react-to-web-component/README.md

-# react-to-webcomponent
+# react-to-can-webcomponent

-`react-to-webcomponent` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
+`react-to-can-webcomponent` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
 It lets you share react components as native elements that __don't__ require mounted being through React.
 The custom element acts as a wrapper for the underlying react component.
 Use these custom elements in any framework (vue, svelte, angular, ember, canjs) the same way you would use standard HTML elements.

-`react-to-webcomponent`:
+`react-to-can-webcomponent`:

 - Works in all modern browsers.
 (Edge needs a [customElements polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements)).
 - Is `1.11KB` minified and gzipped.